 Department Signature / Approval:

-- Complete and sign the Dean of Science Checklist and Signature Sheet.
+- Complete and sign the checklist and signature form.

 - Attach the form to a paper copy of your application and bring both to your department head for departmental review and signature.

 - Do not change the budget and justification sections once your application has been submitted to your head for departmental approval.